 You can also save on advertising by listing your goods on the free platforms offered to Bartercard members.
 It’s the perfect opportunity to sell the stock you no longer need and recoup the full value price.

 As a Bartercard member, you can then use your trade dollars to offset business expenses and keep cash in your business.

-Bartercard offers its members an interest-free line of credit in trade dollars.
+Bartercard offers its members an advance on trade dollar sales.
 This has helped many businesses continue to make trade purchases during these challenging times.